 When required, we precautionary grit the city’s major routes, known as priority routes.
 These routes fall into 2 categories – priority 1 and 2 routes.

-These are the main and arterial roads which link Sheffield to other major cities, the motorway network and provide a means of access to key emergency facilities such as hospitals and fire stations.
+These are the main arterial routes which link Sheffield to other major cities and the motorway network.
+They also provide access to key emergency facilities such as the Northern General and Hallamshire hospitals and fire stations.

-Roads such as the Parkway, Abbeydale Road, Ecclesall Road and Penistone Road are all examples of the kind of road which would be classed as a Priority 1 route.
+Roads such as the Sheffield Parkway, Abbeydale Road, Ecclesall Road and Penistone Road are all examples of the kinds of road that would be classified as a priority 1 route.

-These cover the other main roads, link roads, roads where key public service facilities (such as schools, doctor’s surgeries and care homes) are located, and rural routes serving less populated areas.
+These are the other main routes, such as bus routes, link roads, roads where key public services facilities (such as schools, GP surgeries and care homes) are located and rural routes serving less populated areas.

-Roads such as Staniforth Road, Bellhouse Road, Ecclesfield Road, Handsworth Road, Carlisle Street East and Worrall Road are all good examples of the kind of road which would be classed as a Priority 2 route.
+Roads such as Staniforth Road, Bellhouse Road, Ecclesfield Road, Handsworth Road, Carlisle Street East and Worrall Road are all good examples of the kinds of road that that would be classified as priority 2 routes.

 We do not precautionary grit or clear snow from:

-Sheffield Teaching Hospitals have their own arrangements for making sure priority patients who need to attend hospital for urgent or lifesaving treatment are able to get to and from hospital.
+Sheffield Teaching Hospitals have their own arrangements for making sure that those priority patients who need to attend hospital for urgent or lifesaving treatment are able to get to and from hospital.

 These patients are identified by clinicians at the hospitals in advance and necessary arrangements are made.

-If you have any questions about how the NHS identifies its priority patients please contact your health provider or local hospital.
+If you have any questions about how Sheffield Teaching Hospitals identify priority patients, please contact your health provider or local hospital.